 If government guidelines prevent you from being able to truly grieve - going to the funeral, seeking comfort from others, having the last goodbye - take comfort in your rich history of memories that will keep the soul happy.
 Remember that despite the distance, people are there for you.
 Speak to friends, family, neighbours… anyone that wants to listen, because I promise you, people do.

 When you know of others grieving and your heart aches for them, be what they need most.
 Pick up the phone, send flowers, write letters, find support groups, send songs they’ll love, FaceTime with a glass of wine.
-Be mindful online, there's no need to thank your mother on social media this Mother's Day, just tell her instead if you're lucky enough to be able to.
+Be mindful online - there's no need to thank your father publicly on social media this Father's Day, just tell him instead if you're lucky enough to be able to.
 As you know, little notes of thoughtfulness go a long way in times like these.
 Be their safe space.

-When the date is painful as the calendar lands on anniversaries, missed birthdays or another Mother’s Day without them there, take your time.
+When the date is painful as the calendar lands on anniversaries, missed birthdays or another Father’s Day without them there, take your time.
 These reminders are hard and, in unprecedented times, they hurt even more.
-Go at your own pace, if you want to go silent that’s okay.
+Go at your own pace; if you want to go silent that’s okay.
 Just know people are there when you want to be heard.

 Such a panic-inducing period brings up all other kinds of anxieties that can make us feel like we’re back on the same unsettling road of grief.
 There are parallels - we long for a time that seemed so much simpler before, the freedom of other thoughts and not worrying about what the future looks like.

 Remember that, although we find ourselves in a scary, uncertain time, you aren’t in this on your own.
-The future may be shaken, but there’s one thing for sure, you’re strong enough to see this through again.
+The future may be shaken, but you’re strong enough to see this through again.
+Oh

 Like this article?
 Sign up to our new newsletter to get more articles like this delivered straight to your inbox.